anggraito/mangotree/README.md

 # Mango tree

-> Create mango tree with cron job
+> Create mango tree realtime with firebase and cron job.
+Will show in client side